Oncology Reference Center

-Collaborations with the Universities of Trieste, Udine and others allow the presence at CRO of an average of 30 residents in medical oncology and other relevant disciplines and 30 PhD students.
-Young researchers can find hospitality in the nearby Campus that also hosts educational facilities and the scientific secretary of the Regional Ethics Committee for the evaluation of clinical trials.
-CRO is full-heartedly committed to sharing information with national and international networks, in particular Alleanza Contro il Cancro, OECI – Organisation of European Cancer Institutes, BBMRI – Network of Italian Biobanks, and IARC/WHO.
+Collaborations with the Universities of Trieste, Udine and other Universities make possible the presence at the CRO of an average of 30 trainees in medical oncology and other relevant disciplines and 30 Post-Doc Fellow.
+Young researchers can be housed in the adjacent campus, which hosts teaching facilities and the FVG Regional Ethics Committee.
+The institute pursues with conviction the sharing of knowledge and projects with national and international networks, particularly Alliance Against Cancer, OECI – Organization of European Cancer Institutes, BBMRI – Network of Italian Biobanks and IARC/WHO.

 The CRO is always focused on innovation, including experimentation on new organizational and social health models.
 It has technological platforms with state-of-the-art equipment for clinical and research: multispectral cytofluorimetry/cell sorting, NGS sequencing, gene expression and microRNA analysis, epigenetics, microscopy and imaging techniques, pre-clinical in vivo and in vitro models, pharmacogenomics, nanomedicine, and spectroscopy.
 Also, well-equipped are imaging diagnostics (CT scanners, 3-T MR, PET-CT, SPECT-CT) and radiotherapy (IMRT, VMAT, Tomotherapy, IORT) that allow for more effective and less toxic treatment plans.
 The CRO is also gearing up for proton therapy and cellular therapies.